Frequently Asked Questions

 How do I get the best playback experience?
 Do I need special software?

-The Green Channel will load in any modern browser, though we recommend Google Chrome for the best viewing experience.
+The Green Channel will load in any modern browser, though we recommend Google Chrome or newer versions for the best viewing experience.
 Javascript must be enabled.
 It’s important that your internet connection has sufficient bandwidth to handle video streams.
 We adjust video stream data quality automatically depending on your internet connection speed: a better connection equals better quality streaming.

 How do I cancel my subscription?

 We're always sorry to see anyone go!
 But if you must, please login, go to your profile page, and follow the instructions for cancelling your account.
+We hope you will come back and join us again in the future.

 Who's behind The Green Channel?